Friday July 25

 tire-makers.

-only a smattering of 'boos' heard with each successive caution period.
+with only a smattering of 'boos' heard with each successive caution

-The USGP crowd of 2005, made up of many who traveled from other
+period.
+The USGP crowd of 2005, made up of many who traveled

-countries to experience the Grand Prix at the Speedway, quickly turned
+from other countries to experience the Grand Prix at the Speedway,

 The tire constructor Michelin later compensated ticket-holders to the